nealj1/intro-to-github/_posts/0000-01-01-githubtut.md

 layout: slide
 title: "Welcome to our Github slide!"
 ---
-This is a github slide
+This is an awesome slide slide
 Use the left arrow to go back!